datacraft-dsc/DEPs/0/README.md

 participants, and can transform Data Assets through the use of Operations to create new Data Assets.

+## DEP

+Acronym for "Data Ecosystem Proposal", a document defining open standards for the data economy.

+DEPs are technology neutral, and free for anyone to implement and use.
+Systems making use of DEP standards will gain the benefits of interoperability with other systems in the Data Ecosystem, including the capability to participate in decentralised Data Supply Lines.

 ## DID

 A *Decentralised Identifier* conforming to the W3C DID spec.